pagopa/io-ipatente/README.md

 This project uses [changesets](https://github.com/changesets/changesets) to automate updating package versions, and changelogs.

-Each Pull Request that includes changes that require a version bump should include a `changeset` file that describe that changes.
+Each Pull Request that includes changes that require a version bump should include a `changeset` file that describes that changes.

 To create a new `changeset` file run the following command from the project root: